IN THIS ARTICLE

 Subscribe to Our Newsletter

 Technology has changed the way people do business, receive health care treatment, and store data.
 While it certainly helps to improve the quality of life for patients, technology also makes it easier for unauthorized persons to access protected health information (PHI).
-This violation of privacy can put patients, their families, and their personal lives at risk.
+PHI consists of 18 HIPAA identifiers that can be used to identify, contact, or locate an individual patient.
+If PHI is breached, this violation of privacy can put patients, their families, and their personal lives at risk.
 To protect them, the U.S. government passed the HIPAA Security Rule to guide how organizations can best secure information.